eneroth/git-externals/README.markdown

 Any subsequent execution of the script will update all repositories.
 If you wish to update only specific repositories, give their local folder names as parameters to the script.
 		$ python3 git-externals.py symfony Zend

-### Updating git and svn repos using only one command
+### Updating main project and any sub-projects using only one command
 #### Unix/Linux/Mac OS X
 Create a file with the following content:
     #!/bin/bash